 A very important aspect in the digestion of food is the secretion of pancreatic juice into the proximal small intestine mainly due to the action of electrolytes and digestive enzymes.

 “Composition of pancreatic juice – The electrolyte composition of the pancreatic juice released into the intestine varies among animal species and, in most animal species, with flow rate.
 Intermittent feeders (eating at intervals), such as the dog, mainly secrete the juice during the digestive phase after the ingestion of a meal (Stevens & Hume, 199%).
 Because the amount and type of food play a role in the composition and secretion rate of the pancreatic juice secreted, the range of the values is very wide.”
 Ref 2

 Besides lipase, chymotrypsin is also an important pancreatic enzyme with significant activity.
-A very high induction of chymotrypsin activity is caused by feeding protein-rich meals (especially animal protein) whereas lactose meals produce a very low chymotrypsin activity (1.45 f 0.66 U/kg wet weight) (Kienzle, 1988)” ref 2
+Very high induction of chymotrypsin activity is caused by feeding protein-rich meals (especially animal protein) whereas lactose meals produce a very low chymotrypsin activity (1.45 f 0.66 U/kg wet weight) (Kienzle, 1988)” Ref 2

 Although the dog has no amylase activity in saliva, there is amylase activity in pancreas secretions.
 The amylase activity in pancreatic tissue of an adult dog has been reported to be 2316+/- 2017 (383 to 6625 U/g wet weight) (n = 16). “ ref2